PattonRoboticsLab/GitCommit/README.md

 2. In your main code, add the following lines:
     	**Path1 = 'path/to/current/folder';
 			Path2 = 'path/to/GitCommit/function';
-			addpath(Path1) //tells Matlab where to look for the file
+			addpath(Path1) % Tells Matlab where to look for the file
-			cd(Path2)      //Navigates to GitCommit folder
+			cd(Path2)      % Navigates to GitCommit folder
-			!git pull		//Pulls any changes to that code
+			!git pull      % Pulls any changes to that code
-			cd(Path1)		//Navigates back to main code folder**
+			cd(Path1)      % Navigates back to main code folder**
 4. You can call the function from the Command Window or add it to the end of your code to automatically commit the changes:
    	 **GitCommit('message')**
   	 Change the message to whatever you want it to be.